 DOC Espresso

 Known for their award-winning pizza, the team at DOC Gastronomia Italiana have created the ultimate pasta spot, DOC Espresso.
 The lasagne is a little slice of Emilia Romagna in Melbourne.
 Made in the traditional way with fresh pasta sheets, dollops of bolognese and a thick béchamel.
 It’s finished with a generous serving of parmigiano.
-There’s a smaller serving for bambinis, too.
+There’s also a vegie version and a smaller serving for bambinis, too.

 Tiamo